I3A-NavSys/utrafman_sim/docs/install.md

    - Set variable **UTRAFMAN_DIR** with the path to your simulation installation.

-4. Run the script `ros-custom-message-compiler.m`.
+4. Run the script `ros_custom_message_compiler_MATLAB.m`.
 It may take several minutes.
 If everything is correct, you should see a message in the MATLAB console saying `Build succeeded`.

 You could find more information about how to compile custom ROS messages [here](https://es.mathworks.com/help/ros/custom-message-support.html?s_tid=CRUX_lftnav).